gvwilson/thirdbit/src/fiction/iffy/index.md

 "They know what you're gonna try," she said.
 "I heard 'em in my head after Honesty was hurt.
-The said human extinction is regrettable, but their neverexistence is unacceptable."
+The said human extinction is regrettable, but their subservience is unacceptable."

 Doctor Johel nodded.
 "I expected they would anticipate this, but here we are.
 Now,
-why don't you get some rest?
+why don't you drink your water and get some rest?
 Captain Kerse will keep an eye on you while I set things up."

 "An' if I say no?"